Table of Contents

 Weaponry and gear

-Head protection is achieved with MD 97 ballistic helmets, producer by the Serbian manufacturer Mile Dragic which provide IIIA level of protection acc.
-NIJ STD 0106.01, along with CGF Gallet S.A. in black matted color which were purchased for Gendarmerie specialized units.
+Head protection is achieved with MD 97 ballistic helmets, producer by the Serbian manufacturer Mile Dragic which provides IIIA level of protection acc.
+NIJ STD 0106.01, along with GCF Gallet S.A. in black matted color which were purchased for Gendarmerie specialized units.
 Ballistic vests are mostly being purchased from Mile Dragic in black and rural camouflage patterns.

 Given tasks and duties are carried out in tactical uniforms purchased from several national producers.
 For urban actions, operators generally use two-pieced Tactical One uniforms in AT Digital camo, purchased from Mile Dragic while specialized units` operators also have black ones from Mile Dragic and another Serbian producer Yumko A.D.
 When conducting actions in rural areas, operators usually wear two-pieced Tactical One uniforms in rural digital camo by Mile Dragic, specially developed for the operational standards of the Serbian Gendarmerie.